rust-lang/book/second-edition/src/ch06-03-if-let.md

 }
 ```

-The syntax `if let` takes a pattern and an expression separated by an `=`.
-It
+The syntax `if let` takes a pattern and an expression separated by an equal
-works the same way as a `match`, where the expression is given to the `match`
+sign.
+It works the same way as a `match`, where the expression is given to the
-and the pattern is its first arm.
+`match` and the pattern is its first arm.

-Using `if let` means you have less typing, less indentation, and less
+Using `if let` means less typing, less indentation, and less boilerplate code.
-boilerplate code.
-However, you lose the exhaustive checking that `match`
+However, you lose the exhaustive checking that `match` enforces.
+Choosing
-enforces.
-Choosing between `match` and `if let` depends on what you’re doing in
+between `match` and `if let` depends on what you’re doing in your particular
-your particular situation and whether gaining conciseness is an appropriate
+situation and whether gaining conciseness is an appropriate trade-off for
-trade-off for losing exhaustive checking.
+losing exhaustive checking.

 In other words, you can think of `if let` as syntax sugar for a `match` that
 runs code when the value matches one pattern and then ignores all other values.